Graphic of a man thinking about pipeline generation

 5. Use pipeline generation software to act on your insights

-Review your sales data.
-And then act on your insights with the help of automated playbooks and pipeline generation software.
+Review your sales data and act on it with automated playbooks and pipeline generation software.
 These help you:

 • Increase your sales pipeline flow